patty345/Password_Generator/README.md

 Project was uploaded to [Github](https://github.com/) at the following repository: https://github.com/patty345/Password_Generator

 You can find the deployed application in the Github pages link: https://patty345.github.io/Password_Generator/

+## Output

+The output of this challenge was to really emphazise Javascript